wethod/learning-center-source/content/planning/index.md

 {{< img-center src="/uploads/2017/11/02/planning-people.gif">}}

-The **filter people button** lets you combine different filters, for example you may decide to see only the internal employees which are managers and have a background in design (you can use \[tags\]({{< relref "settings/index.md#team" >}}) to divide employees into categories).
+The **filter people button** lets you combine different filters, for example you may decide to see only the internal employees which are managers and have a background in design (you can use [tags]({{< relref "settings/index.md#team" >}}) to divide employees into categories).

 {{< img-center src="/uploads/2017/11/02/planning-people-filters.png">}}

 ## Projects' Heatmap

-The '**heatmap**' is a graph useful to show the 'hot' zone, in this case we are showing the 'weight' of the planned projects: the darker the color, the more people ore planned on the project that day.
-The colors range is splitted in 10 levels from white to blue, where the darkest blue represents the most planned people on a project in a day for the visible range of time.
+This is useful to show the *weight* of each the planned project: the darker is the color of a cell, the more people ore planned on the project that day.

+The color's range is made up of 10 levels from white to blue, where the darkest blue represents the most planned people on a project in a day for the visible range of time.

-There is a six weeks calendar, with a blue dot on today, you can move in the date range via horizontal scroll.
-On the left we have the client acronym, the project name and the color of the job order category the project is part of.
-You can search for a client or a job order category via the search field.
-You can also 'hide' a single project from the heatmap by clicking on the 'x' near the project name.
+By clicking on a day you can:
+*	See who is planned on a project for the day
+*	See and edit the **event** related to the day: usually a project's life is fullfilled of important events, by tracking them you're giving a general point of view to all of your organization.
+This is also useful to avoid overlapping of two or more important events that usually need a lot of resources.

+You can hide a project by clicking on the "**X**" near the project's name.

 {{< note title="Note" >}}

-**The heatmap is always updated based on the visible projects and date range!**
+**The heatmap is always updated based on the visible projects and date range.**

 {{< /note >}}

-You can see the details of which people are planned by clicking on a day, there you can also add '**events**': when in a day a lot of people are planned on the same project probably there is some sort of event like a meeting, a travel or a project is ending, if so, you can them on the heatmap in order to create a better overview on what is goin on in your company.
-This is also useful to avoid the overlapping of two or more important event that usually need a lot of resources.

 {{< img-center src="/uploads/2017/11/15/heatmap.gif">}}